wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/8-performance-issues.md

 you make further transformations to your data such as renaming or deleting columns, appending, parsing, filtering, or grouping your data, you do this in Power Query Editor.
-Within Power Query Editor is a feature called Query Folding which can improve the performance of your Power BI reports.
+Within Power Query Editor is a feature called Query Folding, which can improve the performance of your Power BI reports.

 Let's say you've renamed a few columns in the Sales data and merged a